MicrosoftDocs/memdocs/memdocs/intune/enrollment/ios-user-enrollment-supported-actions.md

 ### Password settings

-Microsoft Intune enforces the following settings when you configure any password setting in Microsoft Intune:

-* The **Simple passwords** setting is automatically set to **Block**.
+If you configure any password settings, Microsoft Intune automatically sets the **Simple passwords** setting to **Block**.
+Microsoft Intune also enforces a six-digit device PIN.
-* A six-digit PIN is enforced.

 For example:
-1. You configure the **Password expiration** setting in an enrollment profile.
+1. You create an enrollment profile for user enrollment with Company Portal.
+2. Within the profile you you configure **Password expiration**.
-2. You assign the enrollment profile to devices enrolled via User Enrollment.
+2. You assign the enrollment profile.
 3. Microsoft Intune applies the password settings in the following ways:
   - The **Password expiration** setting is ignored.
   - Simple passwords such as `111111` or `123456` are prohibited.
   - A six-digit pin is enforced.

 ### Remote actions for Intune admins
-You can apply these Microsoft Intune remote actions, which are available in the admin center, to devices enrolled via User Enrollment:
+You can apply these Microsoft Intune remote actions, which are available in the admin center, to devices enrolled via Apple User Enrollment:
 - Retire
 - Delete
 - Remote Lock